 The ECBE Department at Union traces its history back to 1902, when the Department of Electrical Engineering was founded by Charles Proteus Steinmetz.
 He hoped to imbue in students, “the spirit of divine discontent, for without it the world would stand still.”
 Union College fosters an educational environment where students from engineering also have the flexibility to study subjects in the liberal arts which has led to its reputation as one of the finest engineering schools in the country.
-This standard of excellence is maintained to this day, and U.S. News & World Report ranks Union Engineering in the top 15 undergraduate colleges.

 The Computer Systems Engineering (CSE) Program at Union College began in 1997 and grew out of the existing programs in Electrical Engineering and Computer Science.
 It was formed to meet the needs of students who wanted an in-depth study of both hardware and software design as part of their engineering education.
 Continuously accredited since its first ABET accreditation visit in 1997, the program name was changed to “Computer Engineering (CpE)” in 2002.